Michigan couple with 21 grandchildren claims $80M Powerball

 Chippewa says he now has all the money he'll ever need to help his family for generations.
 The couple's plans for their winnings include buying homes for each of their children.

-They're both members of and work for the Grand Traverse Band of Ottawa and Chippewa Indians, but they plan to keep working for now.
+They're both members of and work for the Grand Traverse Band of Ottawa and Chippewa Indians.
+They plan to keep working for now.